2008 California wildfires

-The 2008 California wildfire season was one of the most devastating in the state of the 21st century.
+The 2008 wildfire season was one of California's most devastating in the 21st century.
 While 6,255 fires occurred, about two-thirds as many as in 2007, the total area burned— 1,593,690 acre—far exceeded that of previous years.

 By July 5, 2008, 328 wildfires were burning, and those fires were only 81% contained.
 For the first time since 1977, the US military helped with ground-based firefighting, when Governor Arnold Schwarzenegger dispatched 400 California National Guard troops, including Chief Medical Officer Susan Pangelinan, to manage fire lines.
 He said the number of fires had stretched the state's fire-fighting resources thin.
 "One never has resources for 1,700 fires.
 Who has the resources for that?"
 Schwarzenegger said, adding, "Something is happening, clearly.
 There's more need for resources than ever before... it's fire season all year round."

-Fires
+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2008 fire season.
 The list is taken from CAL FIRE's list of large fires.